mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],beats_adjust_faster
                    [SamplerN],beats_adjust_faster

-   Adjust the average BPM up by +0.01
+   Adjust the average :term:`BPM` up by +0.01

    :range: binary
-   :feedback: Beatgrid lines move closer to each other.
+   :feedback: The :term:`beatgrid` lines move closer to each other.

    .. versionadded:: 2.0.0